felipeflorencio/SwiftJsonThemeManager/README.md

 <img src="https://raw.githubusercontent.com/felipeflorencio/SwiftJsonThemeManager/master/screenshots/1.png" width="500" title="Theme Extension Template">

-Here you need to set 3 variables
+Here you need to set 3 variables:

-1 - Extension Name
+1 - Extension Name;
-2 - Inherit from, for example, if is your first file should be for UIViewController 3 - Enum type name, to be easier to manage, we set to create a Enum with the given name, for now put a name that will be used for your Enum type;
+2 - Inherit from, for example, if is your first file should be for UIViewController;
+3 - Enum type name, to be easier to manage, we set to create a Enum with the given name, for now put a name that will be used for your Enum type;

 <img src="https://raw.githubusercontent.com/felipeflorencio/SwiftJsonThemeManager/master/screenshots/2.png" width="500" title="Extension properties">